gwtproject/gwt-site/src/main/markdown/eco/archetype.md

-# Archetypes Creator
+# Creating GWT applications

-The GWT framework comes with an archetype creator known as **webAppCreator**.
+The GWT framework comes with an application creator known as **webAppCreator**.
 This **webAppCreator** creates a simple Maven project with some test code.
 It is ready use, will launch and while running, do a RPC server call.
 All classes are located in one Maven project.

-Besides the **webAppCreator** there are more archetypes creator.
+Besides the **webAppCreator** there are more application creator.
 Depending on your needs, this archetype creator might be a better choice for your needs.

-## Creators
+## Application Creators

-Here are a list of archetype creator.
+Here are a list of application creator.
 As far as we known, all of this projects are under active development.

 ### gwt-maven-archetypes<a id="create-third-party-tb"></a>